My Croatian Stuffed Peppers Recipe (Punjene Paprike)

 1. In a separate saucepan on medium heat add 4 tablespoons of olive oil and fry 1 finely diced medium onion

 2. Once onions are transparent, add in 2 tablespoons of flour and fry until light brown.
-Add into the pan 2 tablespoons of tomato paste, 2 litres of homemade stock (or water) along with a Pinch of Vegeta and add salt & pepper to your taste
+Add into the pan 2 tablespoons of tomato paste, 2 liters of homemade stock (or water), along with a Pinch of Vegeta and add salt & pepper to your taste

-3. Stir continuously, until the sauce comes to the boil.
+3. Stir continuously until the sauce comes to a boil.
 Turn off and slowly pour over your peppers.
 Be sure to pour the sauce over each pepper as well as around each one.
 The sauce should cover the peppers.
 If it doesn't, and this can happen, just add in a little more stock or water.
 If you are adding in smoked bones, pop them in now

-4. Place the top of the pepper back on, it acts like a mini lid.
-If you didn't keep it, it's okay, nothing bad will happen
+4. Place the top of the pepper back on; it acts like a mini lid.
+If you don't keep it, it's okay; nothing bad will happen

-5. Shake the saucepan just a little, you want to be sure that the sauce is evenly spread.
-Bring to the boil, and then turn down to a gentle simmer.
-Cook for approx 2 hours, occasionally shaking the saucepan.
+5. Shake the saucepan just a little; you want to be sure that the sauce is evenly spread.
+Bring to the boil on a stovetop, and then turn down to a gentle simmer.
+Cook on the stovetop for approx 2 hours, occasionally shaking the saucepan.
 This is important to keep the sauce evenly spread and to stop the peppers from sticking & burning.
 Add in more water as they cook if you need

 6. Once ready, allow them to cool a little.
 They'll taste better if you can resist the temptation.
 Serve with mashed potato or rice - and if you don't manage to eat them all in one sitting, you can keep these in the refrigerator for a few days.
 I can't say how many days, as they never last that long in my house